 - Coconut oil

-Admittedly, some of these green powders don’t taste great, but they’re just so immensely good for you, and if you wanted a treat then you’d have a donut.
-No no, these babies are about PURE nutrition, so man up and either knock them back in a shot of water or juice, add to your smoothies, or do whatever else you need to do to get them into you and you will feel the amazing benefits I’m raving about.
+So, man up and either knock them back in a shot of water or juice, or add to your smoothies.
+Do whatever you need to do to get them into you and you will feel the amazing benefits.

-As a side note, if you’re a woman and worried about getting too muscly, then fear not, as you really won’t.
-It’s much harder for a woman to build too much muscle unless she is also taking steroids and working out hard for many hours a day; you will simply get nice and toned instead.
+As a side note, if you’re a woman and worried about getting too muscly, you really won’t.
+It’s much harder for a woman to build too much muscle unless she is also taking steroids and working out hard for many hours a day.

 All-Natural Diet Aids

 It doesn’t matter what you do, just make sure you do some kind of structured exercise of at least 1/2 an hour 4-5 times a week.
 Ideally go for a mix of cardio and weight bearing.
-Examples include:-
+Some examples include:-

 Weight Bearing Exercises